jmfernandes/robin_stocks/README.rst

 ============
 If you would like to contribute to this project, follow our contributing guidelines `Here <https://github.com/jmfernandes/robin_stocks/blob/master/contributing.md>`_.

+Automatic Testing
+^^^^^^^^^^^^^^^^^

+If you are contributing to this project and would like to use automatic testing for your changes, you will need to install pytest and pytest-dotenv.
+To do this type into terminal or command prompt:

+>>> pip install pytest
+>>> pip install pytest-dotenv

+You will also need to fill out all the fields in .test.env.
+I recommend that you rename the file as .env once you are done adding in all your personal information.
+After that, you can simply run:

+>>> pytest

+to run all the tests.
+If you would like to run specific tests or run all the tests in a specific class then type:

+>>> pytest tests/test_github_actions.py -k test_name_apple # runs only the 1 test
+>>> pytest tests/test_github_actions.py -k TestStocks # runs every test in TestStocks but nothing else

+Finally, if you would like the API calls to print out to terminal, then add the -s flag to any of the above pytest calls.

 Installing
 ========================
 There is no need to download these files directly.
 This project is published on PyPi,